rust-lang/rust/src/doc/style-guide/src/expressions.md

 }
 ```

-If the control line needs to be broken, then prefer to break before the `=` in
+If the control line needs to be broken, then prefer breaking before the `=` for any
+`let` sub-expression in an `if` or `while` expression that does not fit,
-`* let` expressions and before `in` in a `for` expression; the following line
+and before `in` in a `for` expression; the following line should be block indented.
-should be block indented.
-If the control line is broken for any reason, then the
+If the control line is broken for any reason, then the opening brace should be on its
-opening brace should be on its own line and not indented.
+own line and not indented.
 Examples:

 ```rust
 while let Some(foo)